Collecting Reviews for Bundled Products on Shopify: a How-to Guide

 If you sell print-on-demand (POD) products and you’re thinking about offering bundles — great move.

-Bundles are one of the best ways to increase your average order value (AOV), boost discoverability across your catalog, and turn single-item buyers into multi-item fans.
+Product bundles are one of the best ways to increase your average order value (AOV), boost discoverability across your catalog, and turn single-item buyers into multi-item fans.

 But bundling made-to-order products comes with a unique challenge: your items don’t exist until they’re purchased.
 That means behind the scenes, you’ve got multiple SKUs, fulfillment timelines, and inventory settings that all need to play nice together.